 Sobeys has a strong real estate development team to support the Company's overall growth strategy.
-The real estate objective is to improve our market share through expansions, renovations, and new stores, while continuing to identify long-term potential opportunities.
+The real estate objective is to improve our market share through expansions, renovations and new stores, while continuing to identify long-term potential opportunities.
 Sobeys has determined that it makes sense to own or keep control of its real estate development by acquiring land and buildings, to preserve future opportunities, reposition stores and to develop ancillary real estate that will enhance its retail store productivity.
 It has the further competitive advantage to sell assets to Crombie REIT and reinvest cash flow in the business.

 Sobeys owns certain retail store locations and also leases stores from related parties and third-party landlords.
-At May 5, 2018, of the 39.4 million square feet of retail store space under operation, 5.7 percent was owned, 23.3 percent was leased from related parties, primarily Crombie REIT, and the balance was leased from third-party landlords.
+At May 4, 2019, of the 40.0 million square feet of retail store space under operation, 8.5% was owned, 21.6% was leased from related parties, primarily Crombie REIT, and the balance was leased from third-party landlords.